 Department of Architecture, Hong Kong University

-Merve Bedir studied architecture in Middle East Technical University (Ankara), and Delft University of Technology.
+Merve Bedir studied architecture in Middle East Technical University (Ankara), and Delft University of Technology (PhD).
 Her work relates to the human and nonhuman agencies of labour, migration, commons, and their spatial aspects.
-She is the co-founder of Rotterdam and Hong Kong based research and design office Land and Civilization Compositions, and Aformal Academy, an experimental design school in Hong Kong.
-Merve Bedir is a founding member of women collective “Kitchen” in Gaziantep, and Center for Spatial Justice, in Istanbul.
-She is adjunct assistant professor in Hong Kong University, Department of Architecture.
-Merve curated Uncommon River (Maritsa River, Plovdiv, 2014), Vocabulary of Hospitality (Istanbul, 2015), Automated Landscapes (Shenzhen, 2018).
-Her work took part in Venice (2012), Istanbul Design (2016, 2018), Shenzhen (2013, 2015) Biennales, and Oslo Triennale (2016).
+She is the co-founder of Rotterdam and Hong Kong/Shenzhen based research and design office Land and Civilization Compositions, and Aformal Academy, an experimental design school on Pearl River Delta.
+Merve Bedir is a founding member of the transnational women collective “Kitchen” in Gaziantep, and Center for Spatial Justice, in Istanbul.
+She has taught at Delft University of Technology, Columbia GSAPP, Hong Kong University, and Hong Kong Design Institute.
+She curated Uncommon River (Maritsa River, Plovdiv, 2014), Vocabulary of Hospitality (Istanbul, 2015), co-curated Automated Landscapes (Shenzhen, 2018).
+Her work took part in Venice (2012), Istanbul Design (2016, 2018), Shenzhen (2013, 2015, 2019) and Sao Paulo (2019) Biennales, and Oslo Triennale (2016).
 She wrote in Harvard Design Magazine, Thresholds, AD Magazine, Funambulist, among others.
 Her work was reviewed in The Guardian and Avery Review.

 Arts Academy,Visual Communications Design, University of Split